truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Advanced/ManageGlobal2FASCALE.md

 {{< expand "What is 2FA and why should I enable it?" "v" >}}
 2FA adds an extra layer of security to your system to prevent someone from logging in, even if they have your password.
-2FA requires you to verify your identity using a randomized 6-digit code that regenerates every 30 seconds (unless modified) to use when you log in.
+2FA requires you to verify your identity using a randomized six-digit code that regenerates every 30 seconds (unless modified) to use when you log in.
 {{< /expand >}}
 ### Benefits of 2FA

-Unauthorized users cannot log in since they do not have the randomized 6-digit code.
+Unauthorized users cannot log in since they do not have the randomized six-digit code.

 Authorized employees can securely access systems from any device or location without jeopardizing sensitive information.